aruntomar/myshala/README.md

 myshala git training

 Welcome to day2.
-Hope everyone is excited and still interested :)
+Hope everyone is excited and still interested  :) hi this is abhishek